Login for Trustees and advisors

 Manage your grant

-We are aware that sometimes you need to make some adjustments to your project so we’ve provided some guidance to assist with some of the most commonly occurring issues.
-And of course, there are very few awards that haven’t been impacted by the restrictions imposed by the COVID-19 crisis.
-We have provided guidance on the support we are making available here too.
+We’re aware that sometimes you need to make some adjustments to your project so we’ve provided some guidance to assist with some of the most commonly occurring issues.
+And of course, there are very few awards that haven’t been impacted by the restrictions imposed by the pandemic or the recent inflationary increases.
+We have provided guidance on the support we are making available in relation to those issues here too.
+We also ask you to keep us up to date with your progress.
+Our reporting mechanisms are also set out here.

 Academic and clinical researchers